justinblin/spam-rnn/README.md

 # To Do
 - Retrain RNN to make better
-    - Do something about the unbalaced dataset
-        - ~~Mess with the cost function to make missing spam more costly? (don't really wanna build own cost function)~~
-            - ~~Check Pytorch doc if there's a builtin weighted cost func~~
-        - ~~Make each batch have a fixed number of spam (currently 85/15, try like 70/30)~~
-        - ~~More epochs, more aggressive loss weighting?
-Causes problems with outputs zeroing out~~
-            - ~~Seem to be missing more spam than misclassifying ham as spam, make it more aggressive with guessing spam~~
     - Fix loss plateaus
         - Implement variable learning rates when loss doesn't decrease a certain amount over some epochs
-            - Need to refactor old code to use torch DataLoader and Sampler since LRFinder needs DataLoader

 - Look at different criteria for testing (validation loss, precision/recall/f1 score?) and test more often (within the training loop every couple epochs?)
     - Graph the testing score over time and show with training loss?
 Could help against overfitting

 - Add project to website/resume
 - Allow bot to pm mods or kick spammers